longod/UseWhatYouUsedFirst/README.md

 - Probes
 - Repair Tools

-In particular, when we use that item with the quick key after loading the game, somehow a new one is chosen.
+In particular, when we use that item with the quick key, sometimes a new one is chosen.
 Thanks to this, there are a lot of half-used items left in our inventory.
 This problem is solved.

 Also, when using a item without the quick key, the least amount of remaining instead, even if you do not bother to check if it has been used or not.
 Useful.